The Liberation of Nazi Death Camps

-When the Nazi’s camps were liberated in the spring of ’45, the Allied Forces decided to document scrupulously what they considered to be indescribable proof that the Holocaust had actually occurred.
-In several newly liberated camps, cameramen of the American, British and Russian army made many recordings that later, during the trials of war criminals in Nuremberg, served as unquestionable evidence.
+When the Nazi camps were liberated in the spring of ’45, the Allied Forces decided to document scrupulously what they considered to be indescribable proof that the Holocaust had actually occurred.
+In several newly liberated camps, cameramen of the American, British, and Russian army made many recordings that later, during the trials of war criminals in Nuremberg, served as unquestionable evidence.

-As a producer well-connected in the world of film, Bernstein approached his friend Alfred Hitchcock, who already had a great reputation at the time.
+As a producer well-connected in the world of film, Bernstein approached his friend Alfred Hitchcock, who already had an excellent reputation at the time.
 His name would give the project the necessary prestige.

 Even Billy Wilder was engaged.
 As a Jewish-Austrian immigrant to America, he fled the Nazis and began a career as a film director.
 He was also a soldier and made propaganda films for the US Army.
 Wilder, whose family had been killed in the camps, came to Europe and edited from the material that was shot by cameramen of the army, a shortened American version: Death Mills (1945).

 One of the cameramen, 91-year-old Arthur Mainzer, who filmed the liberation of Buchenwald for the US Army, says he is still traumatized by what he then captured on celluloid.

 With only post-production to complete, the project was abandoned after a few months, and five rolls of film material disappeared in the archives of the Imperial War Museum in London.